Minimuino/thumbstick-deadzones/README.md

 Final notes
 -----------
 Well, that's all for now.
 I hope you've find it useful.
+Remember that there's no golden solution for every situation, so you have to pick the input mapping that best fits your needs.
 If you have any thoughts, new ideas or corrections, feel free to fork this repo or to submit a pull request!
 Thanks for reading! :]

-### TODO
+### Future work
-- More testing with PS3, PS4, Xbox ONE controllers
-- Figure out how to get rid of artifacts in hybrid deadzone
+- Figure out how to get rid of distortion for low input values in hybrid deadzone
-- Finish this document
 - Demo screen for stick input real-time visualisation

 License